Merck to expand Cork operations adding 370 jobs

 Pharmaceutical giant Merck is to significantly expand its operations in Cork, investing €440m and creating 370 jobs.

-The US company plans to increase its membrane manufacturing capacity at its existing facility in Carrigtwohill and to build a new filtration manufacturing plant at Blarney Business Park.
-It marks the single largest investment by the US company in the life sciences sector.
+The German company plans to increase its membrane manufacturing capacity at its existing facility in Carrigtwohill and to build a new filtration manufacturing plant at Blarney Business Park.
+It marks the single largest investment by the company in the life sciences sector.

 From the investment, over €290m will be spent in Carrigtwohill where Merck will add a manufacturing facility for the immersion casting of membranes to support gene therapies, as well as applications such as virus sterilisation, plasma separation, and finger prick rapid testing.